hillaabra/pinterest-data-pipeline934/README.md

     - `streaming-<UserID>-geo`
 - An MWAA environment and an S3 bucket designated to it to hold the DAGs for the batch layer job orchestration
 - To create an MWAA-Databricks connection, the user will need to create an API-token access in Databricks, the MWAA-environment-designated S3 bucket will need a `requirements.txt` file uploaded to it in order to have the required Python dependencies uploaded, including `apache-airflow[databricks]`, and the path to the `requirements.txt` file will need to be specified on the MWAA console (follow the instructions provided [here](https://docs.aws.amazon.com/mwaa/latest/userguide/working-dags-dependencies.html))
-- After the `requirements.txt` file is uploaded, the MWAA-Databricks connection can be activated from the Apache Airflow UI by selecting the Databricks Connection Type:
+- After the `requirements.txt` file is uploaded, the MWAA-Databricks connection can be activated from the Apache Airflow UI by selecting the Databricks Connection Type.
+The connection configuration settings should have the following components:

 ![screen grab airflow ui databricks-mwaa connection setup](readme-assets/databricks-mwaa-connection-setup.png)